chidebeprince/Aptos-nft-marketplace-bounty/README.md

 * `npm install react-router-dom --legacy-peer-deps`
 * `npm start` (to start the frontend server)

+PS: if you encounter an error after signing the transaction to initialize the marketplace, just ignore it and try to mint an nft.

 Now you're all set to explore the new features!!!

 # New Features